countable-web/open-source-corporation/sales/PROPOSALS.md

 Write responses inline to the original RFP and mirror RFP document structure.
 Then, add the following sections if they're not already there, but keep them very small/simple.
   * In the intro, summarize the real needs underlying the proposal.
+  * Who is the buyer's customer and how will they benefit?
   * Indicate why your company is specifically interested in this project and its results.
   * What makes your solution unique?
   * High level summary of your approach, with evidence from past projects that it will work.